-Ted Matherly, Jared Watson and Kalinda Ukanwa, in preparation for submission, Journal of Marketing.
+Ted Matherly, Jared Watson and Kalinda Ukanwa, under review, Journal of Marketing.

 Cover photo by bixentro, licensed Attribution 2.0 Generic (CC BY 2.0 DEED).